Henry6262/alpha-seeker/Docs/Bug_tracking.md

 - **Status**: Resolved
 - **Reporter**: Development Team
 - **Assignee**: Frontend Developer
-- **Date Reported**: 2024-01-01
+- **Date Reported**: 2024-07-13
-- **Date Resolved**: 2024-01-02
+- **Date Resolved**: 2024-07-13

 #### Description
-This is an example of how resolved bugs should be documented for future reference.
+Project documentation specified Tamagui but the actual implementation used React Native Paper.
+This caused confusion and inconsistency.

 #### Steps to Reproduce
-1. Example step 1
+1. Review project documentation
-2. Example step 2
+2. Compare with actual mobile app implementation
-3. Example step 3
+3. Observe mismatch in UI framework

 #### Environment
-- **Device**: iPhone 15 Pro
+- **Device**: All
-- **OS Version**: iOS 17.2
+- **OS Version**: All
-- **App Version**: 1.0.0
+- **App Version**: Development build
-- **Network**: WiFi
+- **Network**: All

 #### Root Cause
-Missing error handling in the component initialization logic.
+Documentation was outdated and didn't reflect the actual implementation decision to use React Native Paper.

 #### Resolution
-Added proper error handling and retry logic with exponential backoff.
+Updated all documentation to reflect React Native Paper usage and removed Tamagui references throughout the codebase.

 #### Prevention
-Implemented unit tests covering error scenarios and added error boundary components.
+Regular documentation reviews and better alignment between documentation and implementation decisions.

 ---